lcolladotor/jhustatcomputing/README.md

 # Statistical Computing

-This GitHub repository is for the Johns Hopkins BSPH course titled 'Statistical Computing' (BSPH 140.776.01) in Fall 2023.
+This GitHub repository is for the Johns Hopkins BSPH course titled 'Statistical Computing' (BSPH 140.776.01).

+To check previous versions of this course, see <https://github.com/lcolladotor/jhustatcomputing/branches>.

 ## Instructor